chrisvest/stormpot/package-info.md

 Stormpot is a generic and thread-safe object pooling library.

-The object pools themselves implement the {@link stormpot.Pool} or the {@link stormpot.LifecycledPool} interfaces.
+The object pools themselves implement the {@link stormpot.Pool} interface, or one or both of the {@link stormpot.LifecycledPool} or
+{@link stormpot.ResizablePool} interfaces.
 The things you actually want to pool must all implement the {@link stormpot.Poolable} interface, and you must also provide an implementation of the {@link stormpot.Allocator} interface as a factory to create your pooled objects.